joj-macho/Pythological-Playground/address-book/README.md

 Enter the name of the contact you want to update:
 > Bob
-Enter the New Phone Number:
+Enter the updated Phone Number:
-> 0001112223
+> 741852963
-Enter the New Email Address:
+Enter the updated Email Address:
-> bob@fmail.com
+> bobby@email.com
 Contact information of Bob has been updated!
 Select a what you want to do between 1 and 8:
 1. Add New Contact